MaREI-EPMG/marei-energy-scenarios/src/energy-charts/README.md

 # Energy Charts

-This is the bespoke UCC-EPMG version of Energy Charts, customised from the orginal software written by Olex Balyk of [Facilitate Energy Ltd.](https://facilitate.energy/)
+This is the bespoke UCC-EPMG version of Energy Charts, customised from the [orginal software](https://github.com/facilitate-energy/energy-charts) developed by [Facilitate Energy Ltd.](https://facilitate.energy/)

 ## License